 ADMINISTRATIVE SERVICES

-Governing Law: The manner in which administrative services of the school are to be provided.
+Governing Law: The manner in which administrative services of the charter school are to be provided.

-California Education Code Section 47605.6(h)
+California Education Code Section 47605(h)

 The School will contract with an outside vendor for any “back office” services that the school staffs are unable to perform (e.g. state reporting).
 The School will be responsible for all of its own personnel salary and benefit plans, provisions and costs.
 In the event that any administrative services are to be provided by the County, the specifics will be agreed to in a Memorandum of Understanding between the School and the County.